 How To Delete all Bookmarks in Chrome

-As a Google product, the browser does a good job of allowing its users to sync various devices used by the same account.
-This allows users to share bookmarks, browsing history, autofill data, and various other logs across multiple devices.
+The Chrome web browser does a good job of allowing its users to sync various devices used by the same account, enabling users to use the same bookmarks, browsing history, autofill data, and various other logs across multiple devices.

-The bookmark manager is a Chrome feature that allows you to view and sort all of your bookmarks.
+The bookmark manager is a Chrome feature that allows you to view and organize all of your bookmarks.
 You can categorize them in different folders or arrange them based on their importance.

 If you’ve synced your devices and you access Chrome with your Google account, you will be able to browse through all bookmarks made on your other devices.
 Also, if you decide to use the bookmark manager, you will be able to delete entire folders.
 This makes clearing your list a lot easier.